ibm-cloud-docs/containers/cs_istio_health.md

 {: shortdesc}

 ## Setting up logging with {{site.data.keyword.la_full_notm}}
-{: #istio_health_logdna}
+{: #istio_health_la}

 Seamlessly manage logs for your app container and the Envoy proxy sidecar container in each pod by deploying {{site.data.keyword.la_short}} agents to your worker nodes to forward logs to {{site.data.keyword.la_full}}.
 {: shortdesc}

-To use [{{site.data.keyword.la_full_notm}}](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-getting-started), you deploy a logging agent to every worker node in your cluster.
+To use [{{site.data.keyword.la_full_notm}}](/docs/log-analysis?topic=log-analysis-getting-started), you deploy a logging agent to every worker node in your cluster.
 This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
 These logs include logs from your app container and the Envoy proxy sidecar container in each pod.
 The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.

-To get started, set up logging for your cluster by following the steps in [Managing Kubernetes cluster logs with {{site.data.keyword.la_full_notm}}](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-kube#kube).
+To get started, set up logging for your cluster by following the steps in [Managing Kubernetes cluster logs with {{site.data.keyword.la_full_notm}}](/docs/log-analysis?topic=log-analysis-kube#kube).

 <br />

 ## Setting up monitoring with {{site.data.keyword.mon_full_notm}}
-{: #istio_health_sysdig}
+{: #istio_health_mon}

 Gain operational visibility into the performance and health of your Istio-managed apps by deploying a {{site.data.keyword.mon_short}} agent to your worker nodes to forward metrics to {{site.data.keyword.mon_full}}.
 {: shortdesc}